Green wedges and agricultural land

 Melbourne has 12 green wedges across 17 local government areas.
 Around one third of Melbourne’s green wedges are public land including national parks, parks and reserves and water catchments.

-For more information on green wedges go to the Green wedges web page on the DELWP website
+For more information go to the Green wedges web page on DELWP's website.

 Why do we need green wedges?

 Green wedges provide:

 - natural habitats for plants and animals

 - recreation opportunities